Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Problem Setting for Overloaded MIMO Channels

 The section describes the channel model and introduces several definitions and notation.
-The number of transmit and receive antennas is denoted by $n$ and $m$, respectively.
+The numbers of transmit and receive antennas are denoted by $n$ and $m$, respectively.
 We only consider the overloaded MIMO scenario in this paper where $m <n$ holds.
 It is also assumed that the transmitter does not use precoding and that the receiver perfectly knows the channel state information, i.e., the channel matrix.

 Let $\t{x} \triangleq [\t{x}_1,\t{x}_2,\dots,\t{x}_n]^{T} \in \t{{\mathbb S}} ^{n}$ be a vector which consists of a transmitted symbol $\t{x}_j$ ($j=1,\dots,n$) from the $j$th antenna.
 The symbol $\t{\bb{S}} \subset \bb{C}$ represents a symbol alphabet, i.e., a signal constellation.
 Similarly, $\t{y} \triangleq [\t{y}_1,\t{y}_2,\dots,\t{y}_m]^{T} \in \bb{C}^{m}$ denotes a vector composed of a received symbol $\t{y}_i$ $(i=1,\dots,m)$ by the $i$th antenna.
 A flat Rayleigh fading channel is assumed here and the received symbols $\t{y}$ then reads $ \t{y} = \t{H}\t{x} + \t{w}, $ where $\t{w}\in \bb{C}^m$ consists of complex Gaussian random variables with zero mean and covariance $\sigma_{w}^2I$.
 The matrix $\t{H} \in \bb{C}^{m \times n}$ is a channel matrix whose $(i,j)$ entry $\t{h}_{i,j}$ represents a path gain from the $j$th transmit antenna to the $i$th receive antenna.
 Each entry of $\t{H}$ independently follows the complex Gaussian distribution with zero mean and unit variance.
 For the following discussion, it is convenient to derive an equivalent channel model defined over $\mathbb{R}$, i.e., $y = Hx + w$, where